MicrosoftDocs/windows-iotcore-docs/windows-iotcore/tutorials/quickstarter/DeviceSetup.md

 1. Download the Windows 10 IoT Core Dashboard [here](https://developer.microsoft.com/en-us/windows/iot/Downloads).
 2. Once downloaded, open the Dashboard and select "Qualcomm DragonBoard 410c".
 Then _sign in as a Windows Insider_.
 You need to be signed in as an insider in order to flash DragonBoard 410c.
-3. Connect the Qualcomm board to the developer machine using a microUSB cable.
+3. Connect the Qualcomm board to the developer machine using a 5V microUSB cable.
 Power on the DragonBoard to a 12V (> 1A) power supply.
-4. Turn the DragonBoard to flash mode by pressing the volume up (+) button while powering on the device.
+4. Before plugging in the microUSB cable, hold down the volume up (+) button then plug your microUSB cable in.
 The device - when connected to a display - will show the image of a hammer, a lightning bolt, and a cog.
 5. Once in flash mode, the device will be visible on the Dashboard as shown below.
 Select the appropriate device.
 6. Accept the software license terms and click _Download and install_.
+You'll see that Windows 10 IoT Core is now flashing onto your device.

 ![DragonBoard in flash mode](../../media/DeviceSetup/db4.png)